 The United States has the largest network of energy pipelines in the world.

-There are nearly 230,000 miles of crude oil, natural gas liquid (NGL) and refined-product pipelines in in the United States.
+There are nearly 2.6 million miles of crude oil, natural gas liquid (NGL) and refined-product pipelines in in the United States.
 Pipelines are the primary mode for transporting refined products to distribution terminals serving consumer markets.
 Pipelines provide a safe, reliable, efficient and cost-effective way to move bulk liquids, particularly over long distances.

 Although 230,000 miles of pipeline seems like a lot, it is not enough.